 Balsamroot is a beautiful, yellow-flowering plant native to Western hillsides and prairies.
 All parts of the plant are edible or medicinal.
 We carry two species, both Arrowleaf and Deltoid Balsamroot.

-Leaves, stems, roots and seeds of Balsamroot are all edible.
+Leaves, stems, roots and seeds of this native food are all edible.
 Native people have refined the art of preparing this food through grinding seeds to be used as flour for making cakes.
 The seeds can also be eaten raw or used for cooking oil as they are high in oil content.
 The young tissues of the roots contain upwards of 30% protein, making this a valuable food source.
+They are also high in fructan and dietary fiber.
 They can be baked or steamed, although older roots can become quite resinous and medicinal tasting.

 The roots of Balsamroot have many medicinal uses and have antibacterial properties.
 The resins of the roots are supportive for the respiratory system, and act as a stimulating expectorant and are useful for colds, flus, and cases of respiratory distress.
 Poultices of leaves and roots have been used to relieve blisters, sores, insect bites, burns and other wounds.
 Infusions and decoctions of the roots have been used for fevers, headaches, stomach aches and more.
 Native people have refined the art of using smoke from the roots of Balsamroot to relieve body aches and pains.